axeluhl/eBox/README.md

 - remember original state of interval before blocking, and remember which intervals (up to two; the current and the next, or the previous and the current) have been blocked
 - if wallbox power is below threshold, revert to original blocking state and remove interval from set of blocked intervals
 - revert any interval updated and expired to its original state and remove interval from set of blocked intervals

+Additional features:

+- Stopping this, reverting all intervals blocked to their original state immediately
+- (Re-)starting this as a cron job / loop running in the background somehow